jasonlloyd1/jasonlloyd1.github.io/index.md

 The enhancement involved implementing more sophisticated search capabilities, allowing users to search by multiple criteria simultaneously (e.g., searching for all available dogs under two years old).
 I also improved the user interface for interacting with the database, making it more intuitive and user-friendly.
 This enhancement showcases my skills in:

-**1. Database Design and Optimization:** Improving query performance and data retrieval.
+1. Database Design and Optimization: Improving query performance and data retrieval.
-**2. User Interface Design:** Creating a more intuitive and efficient user experience.
+2. User Interface Design: Creating a more intuitive and efficient user experience.
-**3. Problem-Solving:** Identifying and addressing limitations in the original design.
+3. Problem-Solving: Identifying and addressing limitations in the original design.
-**4. NoSQL Database Management:** Demonstrating proficiency in working with MongoDB.
+4. NoSQL Database Management: Demonstrating proficiency in working with MongoDB.

 **Reflection on the Enhancement Process:**